Chanonry Castle: 16th century siege

 Munro decided to stay put and made a new approach to the new regent, Matthew Stewart, 4th Earl of Lennox who supported Munro.
 The situation became even more complex when Lennox was also shot and killed in September 1571.
 The next regent, John Erskine, Earl of Mar, subsequently also gave his approval for Andrew Munro to retain possession of the castle, but the Earl of Mar died in October 1572 after a short illness which some sources indicate was due to poisoning.

 The Mackenzies regarded the Munros as wrongful possessors of their property which they had legally purchased from Leslie.
 They therefore laid siege to the castle.
 The Munros defended the castle for three years with the loss of many lives on both sides.
 Finally in 1573 the Munros peacefully passed the castle to the Mackenzies under an Act of Pacification, under the terms of which Munro was awarded compensation for his expenses in occupying the castle.
 This affair was probably part of a wider political intrigue and the rival claims of the King's and Queen's parties, known as the Marian civil war, which ended with the 'pacification' of Perth in 1573.

 During the minority of James VI, which officially ended in 1578, Munro of Milntown, and his then chief Robert Mor Munro, 15th Baron of Foulis, had charge of the Crown lands of Ross and the Black Isle.
 On 31 October 1578, James VI gave the "castell, hous and place of the channonrie" to Henry Stewart, 3rd Lord Methven.
 The Chanonry had been given to Alexander Hepburn (d.
 1578), the successor to John Lesley, Bishop of Ross, who shared Queen Mary's exile.
 Lord Methven would receive the income from the lands until such time as a new Bishop of Ross was appointed.

-In July 1589 James VI arrived at the Chanonry in person, where "he slew ane great hairt, and wes weill bancketted and ressavit by the barronis and gentilmen in the way."
+In July 1589, James VI arrived at the Chanonry in person, where "he slew ane great hairt, and wes weill bancketted and ressavit by the barronis and gentilmen in the way."
+James was preoccupied with plans for his marriage and signed a warrant for Robert Jousie and Thomas Foulis to travel to London to buy goods for the wedding.
+His next stop was Boyne Castle.